M66B/FairEmail/docs/FAQ-pl-rPL.md

 * ~~Wsparcie S/MIME~~
 * ~~Szukaj ustawień~~

-Anything on this list is in random order and *might* be added in the near future.
+Wszystko na tej liście jest w losowej kolejności i * może * zostać dodane w najbliższej przyszłości.

 <h2><a name="frequently-requested-features"></a>Często żądane funkcje</h2>

-The design is based on many discussions and if you like you can discuss about it [in this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168) too.
+Projekt opiera się na wielu dyskusjach i jeśli chcesz, możesz o nim dyskutować również [na tym forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).
 The goal of the design is to be minimalistic (no unnecessary menus, buttons, etc) and non distracting (no fancy colors, animations, etc).
 All displayed things should be useful in one or another way and should be carefully positioned for easy usage.
 Fonts, sizes, colors, etc should be material design whenever possible.

 <h2><a name="frequently-asked-questions"></a>Najczęściej zadawane pytania (FAQ)</h2>